salihmarangoz/system_tray_extensions/README.md

 - [ ] Core: Check hibernate/wakeup if it works.
 - [ ] RgbKeyboard: Report brightness in the menu and modify brightness.
 - [ ] RgbKeyboard: Keyboard shortcuts for effects?
 "Save this state to shortcut: xyz"?
-- [ ] Core: Forwards logs to journalctl or to a file?
 - [ ] RgbKeyboard: low battery alert
 - [ ] RgbKeyboard: Run screen mimic when screensaver starts on ac mode.
 - [ ] Core: Add callback in an anonymous way